leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 }
 ```

-As you can see it can get messy very quick.
-It is common to not use polymoprhic function at first, where a simple enum property is sufficient.
-However, when more complexity is required we should start considering polymorph functions.
-There is even more reason, if we see the same set of switch statements in differnet parts of our code.
+As you can see, it can get messy very quickly.
+The initial approach is correct not to use inheritance when a simple property with enum is sufficient.
+However, as the logic gets more complicated, we should start considering polymorphic functions.

-When using polymorphic functions, it is not necessary to use fit everything inside the sub-type.
-We can have it specifically for creating contracts.

-Here we are returning a Contract object that contains all the details of the sale, including the initial price.
-One way to handle it is to initialize a look-up map to the corresponding functions.
-However, I find polymorphic functions more appropriate here.

-Here's the above with polymorphic functions:
+Here's the above code with polymorphic functions:

 ```javascript
 class AccordCar extends Car {